rjuna4/TravelApp/README.md

   If not, the program may not function as intended.

   1) npm install
-  2) npm install react-native-paper@5.0.0-rc.10
-  3) npm install react-native-google-places-autocomplete --save
+  2) npm install react-native-google-places-autocomplete --save